Lisa Maffia: Biography

-Maffia was born as Lisa Finch Maffia in Brixton, London, the daughter of a Jamaican father and an Anglo-Italian mother, Shirley Maffia.
+Maffia was born as Lisa Maffia in Brixton, London, the daughter of a Jamaican father and an Anglo-Italian mother, Shirley Maffia.
 Through her mother, Maffia is a second cousin of actress Louisa Lytton: Maffia's mother Shirley and Lytton's mother Jane Nastri are first cousins.
 Maffia has a daughter, Chelsea, born when she was 18.
 She trained in Latin, ballroom, tap and modern dancing and practised gymnastics as a child.
 She attended Norwood School in West Norwood.
 Maffia then went on to Brixton College to do a diploma in Photography and Art & Design.
 In 2000, Maffia made her recording debut when she added her vocals to the So Solid Crew track "Oh No".

 On 6 August 2001, whilst with So Solid Crew, "21 Seconds" was released.
 The single topped the UK Singles Chart in August 2001.
 The single also won Best British Video at the 2002 BRIT Awards.
 With the success of "21 Seconds", the crew went on to release their debut album They Don't Know which ending up going Platinum.

 On 21 April 2003, departing from So Solid Crew, Maffia made her solo debut at number 2 with "All Over".
 It spent three weeks in the top 10.
 She then released "In Love" which reached number 13.
 This led to the singer releasing her debut solo album, First Lady.
 Promo for the album included support slots for artists such as Christina Aguilera, Ashanti, Loudbankcoast, Ja Rule, Daniel Bedingfield and Blue.
 The album failed to match the success of its singles, reaching number 44 on the UK Albums Chart, and led her to leave her record label.
 Maffia also performed her single "All Over" at the MOBO Awards.

 Taking a break from music, Maffia took part in the Channel 4 reality TV show The Games.
 She earned a silver medal behind Kirsty Gallacher.
 After The Games, Maffia set up her own independent record label, Maffia Recordz, on which she released her underground single "Shake 4 Daddy" and signed acts such as North Star and Romeo.
 The label also signed the soundtrack to the film, Rollin with the Nines.